Birds

 Blue and Gold Macaw are spectacular, intelligent plus their vibrant colors with large size project commanding presence.
 Their ability of mimic words and socializing makes them more attractive to human and build a strong bonding with the owner if looked after well.
 They require much more attention from the owner as compare to the traditional pets such as cat and dog.
 As it mentioned before that they are quite large in size so a large cage is required for them otherwise they will ruin the feathers of their tail.
 They are very active parrots so need to leave them outside the cage for several hours for playtime and stretch their muscles.
 They may require bath on daily basis depending on the weather conditions.
 Strong toys must be provided for chewing to keep their jaw muscles healthy.
 It is preferable to keep them in a highly interactive area in the house so they can intermingle with family members.

 In wildlife, Blue and Gold Macaw’s usually consume various seed, nuts, and fruits.
 They are a big fan of palm fruits, but also love to have seasonal vegetables.
-They eat clay and minerals on the riverbank like Blue Macaw and other Macaws which helps them to digest the poison they intake while eating some toxic plants.
+They eat clay and minerals on the riverbank like Blue Macaw and other Macaws.
+It helps them to digest the poison they intake while eating some toxic plants.

 Captive Blue and Gold Macaw should be offered varied diet same as wild once.
 Seeds and nuts are rich food so avoid to give them as they don’t fly far to hunt for their food.
 Besides that, there is some pellet mix available for healthy consumption.
 They may like to share some food from you, so feel free to give them your own food as long as it is healthy such as fruits and vegetables.